Cold and Flu Problems

 Colds can take hold for many reasons and things such as stress, lack of sleep, poor nutrition, or anxiety or worry over something can all make you more susceptible.
 So if these other factors are not also looked at and handled, a cold can drag on.

 Echinacea is originally from the North America Plains, but varieties of the species are now found on most continents.
-Echinacea increases levels of properdin, a chemical which activates the part of the immune system responsible for increasing defence mechanisms against virus and bacteria attacks.
+Echinacea increases levels of properdin in the body.
+Perpedin is a chemical which stimulates some of the internal protective mechanisms the immune system responsible.
+Importantly it seems to stregthen the defence mechanisms which protect the body against bacterial attacks and viruses.

 Its anti-bacterial effect makes it a good herb for treating many viral and bacterial infections.
 Echinacea is also an excellent blood cleanser, it helps to sweep dead cells and other debris through the channels of the lymphatic system.
 And dispatches white blood cells to fight the infection.